davereid/drush-patchfile/README.md

 # Drush Patch File

+## Why?

+This project seeks to solve the following problems:

+* How do I document what patches I've applied to a project?
+* How do I reliably know what patches are applied or not without manually checking every single one?
+* How can I remember to reapply a patch after downloading a module update?

+## About

 This is a set of Drush commands to help you manage patches on your local Drupal installation.
 Most developers (should) know about Drush Make files as a way to store data about a site, installation profile, etc. When using Drush Make files,